3d render of architectural home drawing

 How much does an architect cost

-In 2024, the cost of architects to draw up a plans in London is £5,000.
+In 2024, the cost of architects to draw up plans in London is £5,000.
 Architectural drawings include planning applications and building regulations.
 The prices for structural calculation and management are not included.

 What's in this guide?